 How a Suit Should Fit

-When it comes to dressing up authentically for a wedding, formal event, or a job interview, nothing beats our gender-affirming Georgie Suit!
-We’ve made dressing outside of the binary easy by designing our Georgie suit to give you a lightly structured, no frills, androgynous look.
+When it comes to dressing up authentically for a wedding, formal event, or a job interview, nothing beats our gender-affirming suits!
+We’ve made dressing outside of the binary easy by designing our suit to give you a lightly structured, no frills, androgynous look.
 We know wearing our premium, ready to wear suiting isn’t just about throwing on a jacket and pants; it’s about looking polished and professional.
-Here’s a guide to ensure your Georgie Suit fits you perfectly.
+Here’s a guide to ensure your suit fits you perfectly.

 Use our Fit and Size Guide